Amsterdam Airport Schiphol: Pier A

 In 2012, Schiphol Group announced an expansion of Schiphol, featuring a new pier.
 Pier A will be part of Departure Hall 1, which already has Pier B (14 gates) and Pier C (21 gates).
-The new Pier A will have 5 narrow-body gates and will initially have 3 wide-body gates, with two more planned for a later phase.
-The first activities are expected to start in 2017 and to be completed in 2023.
-The expansions will cost about 500 million euros.

-First, the new Pier A will be built to the southwest of Pier B, in an area currently used as a freight platform.
-Pier A will mainly be used for flights within Europe.
+The new Pier A will have five narrow-body gates and will initially have three wide-body gates, with two more planned for a later phase.
+The new Pier A is under construction to the southwest of Pier B, in an area formerly used as a freight platform.
+Pier A is planned to be mainly used for flights within Europe.
+The expansions were originally supposed to cost about 500 million Euro.

-Originally expected to be operational by the end of 2019, the construction of the new pier has been delayed several times and due to a conflict between the airport and the construction consortium the construction was halted in November 2021.
+The first construction activities were originally expected to start in 2017 with an estimated opening in 2019.
+However, the construction of the new pier has been delayed several times and due to a conflict between the airport and the construction consortium, the construction was halted in November 2021.
 Schiphol was disappointed in the construction speed and the rising of the total cost, although insiders announced that a design flaw was made and the entire construction needed to be reinforced.
-A new tendering procedure will be started to find a new constructor, once found a new completion date will be announced.
+A new tendering procedure was started to find a new constructor in 2022, once found a new completion date will be announced.

-Fourth terminal
+Fourth terminal hall

-To handle future growth in passengers, Schiphol will further expand the terminal and build a fourth terminal with facilities for both departures and arrivals.
+To handle future growth in passengers, Schiphol will further expand by building a fourth terminal hall with facilities for both departures and arrivals.
 From this new building, direct access will be made to Schiphol Plaza, continuing the one-terminal concept.
 When finished in 2023, Schiphol will be able to handle over 70 million passengers.
 Due to rapid growth of Schengen passengers during 2016, Schiphol was however forced to rapidly build a temporary departure hall which opened in March 2017.
-Due to the ongoing COVID-19 pandemic the construction of the fourth terminal has been postponed for at least two years.
+Due to the ongoing COVID-19 pandemic the construction of the fourth terminal hall has been postponed for at least two years.

 Uniform platform

-The airport has expended the number of uniform platforms, places to stow airplanes, in the past years in two phases.
-A third phase is planned to extend the number of wide-body platforms to a total of 12, with a planned completion in the period 2022–2026.
+The airport has expanded the number of uniform platforms, and places to stow airplanes, in recent years in two phases.
+A third phase is planned to expand the number of wide-body platforms to a total of twelve, with planned completion in the period 2022–2026.

 Public transportation

 Schiphol, together with the public transport authority Amsterdam, is going to transform its train- and bus station.
 The train station will be getting more entrances and the bus station will be completely renewed with a planned opening date in 2025.
 A connection to the Amsterdam Metro network has been a subject of discussion and speculation since at least the 1990s.
 In preparation for this, a piece of land has been acquired from Chipshol.
-As of 2022, the project hadn't moved past the proposal stage.
+As of 2022, the project had not moved past the proposal stage.